AuthentikCanada/eloquent-cache/README.md

 ## How it works

-- When eloquent fetches models by ID (without eager-loading), the JSON representations of the model instances are cached.
+- When Eloquent fetches one or many models by ID (without eager-loading), the JSON representations of the model instances are cached.

-- Subsequently, when eloquent fetches models by ID, the cached JSON representation will be converted into an instance;
+- Subsequently, when eloquent fetches a model by ID, the cached JSON will be converted back into an instance.

 ## Usage